RUUKKU Call: Parallel indigeneities, art worlds and frictions

 Note!
 The use of RC requires a full user account (see ‘register' and choose ‘full account').
 In addition to the theme and its discussion, the exposition must include the planned structure in the RC platform.
-Please submit your proposals (complete expositions) via RC (‘submit for review', and choose the portal ‘RUUKKU') by 10 March 2023.
+Please submit your proposals (complete expositions) via RC (‘submit for review', and choose the portal ‘RUUKKU') by the 16th of February 2024.

-You can discuss draft submissions with the editors until 10 February 2023.
+You can discuss draft submissions with the editors until the 30th of November 2023.
 In this case, you must share the exposition with the editors using RC's link share function.
 From the exposition menu, choose ‘share', and select the last option (‘When enabled…').
 Note that the actual share settings are not modified, and the exposition remains private.
 With the share link, you can present your exposition to others and continue working on it.
-Confirm the selection and send the link via e-mail to the address above.
+Confirm the selection and send the link via e-mail to the address below.

-For additional information about the issue, please contact Jonna Tolonen at firstname.lastname@example.org.
+For additional information about the issue, and discussing draft submissions, please contact Lea Kantonen at email@example.com.

-If you need assistance with the Research Catalogue, please contact Tero Heikkinen at email@example.com.
+If you need assistance with the Research Catalogue, please contact Priska Falin at firstname.lastname@example.org.